2019 Car Accident Statistics: Reckless Driving vs. DWI

 The most proactive way to avoid injuries and reduce the risk of ejection from a car is to wear a seat belt.
 Unfortunately, only one in seven people report wearing a seat belt while driving.

 In an accident, wearing a seatbelt reduces the chance of death by 45% and reduces the risk of injuries by 50%.
 Statistically, 6% of crashes in the United States will result in fatalities, 27% in injuries, and 72% in property damage.
 The three most common reasons behind fatal accidents include:

 - Alcohol is responsible for 40% of fatal crashes

 - Speeding is responsible for 30% of fatal crashes

 - Reckless driving is responsible for 33% of fatal crashes

 What are the Components of Reckless Driving?

-Reckless driving occurs when a driver completely abandons the rules of the road, exercises poor judgment while driving, and this behavior results in an accident.
+Reckless driving occurs when a driver completely abandons the rules of the road or exercises poor judgment that results in an accident.
 Distracted driving is a form of reckless driving.
 The Centers for Disease Control and Prevention (CDC) describes three types of distracted driving:

 - Visual distractions that take your eyes off of the road